plone/documentation/docs/glossary.md

     It enables you to create powerful, intuitive editors similar to those you've probably used in Medium, Dropbox Paper, or Google Docs.

 volto-slate
-    `volto-slate` is an interactive default text editor for Volto, developed on top of {term}`Slate` while offering enhanced WYSIWYG functionality and behavior.
+    `volto-slate` is an interactive default text editor for Volto, developed on top of {term}`Slate`, offering enhanced WYSIWYG functionality and behavior.

 elementEditor
     A generic {term}`volto-slate` plugin architecture that can be used to create other editor interactions that follow the pattern of having a button that toggles a format (an inline element).